PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 18:56:09
+Last updated: 2024-04-07 18:57:17
-Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard
+Random Quote: Maybe people are nostalgic about high school 'cause it's, like, the last time in their life that they get to dream. - Cassie Howard